QingliangLi/d3workshop/README.md

 **Note**: Data joins in D3 are probably one of the more harder concepts to grasp.
 Here is Mike Bostock's blog on [joins](https://bost.ocks.org/mike/join/) and [selections](https://bost.ocks.org/mike/selection/).

-Now we will add rectangles to each bar element and set the bar width corresponding to the wins for each respective team. `.attr("width", d => x(d.value))`
+Now we will add rectangles to each bar element and set the bar width corresponding to the wins for each respective team `.attr("width", d => x(d.value))`.
 We style the bar using `.style('fill', d => d3.interpolateRdYlBu(d.value/100))` which defines the number of games won by each team as a fraction between 0 and 1.
 We will add a color scheme to visually encode the number of wins (the bars will gradually change from red to yellow to blue as teams win more games).
 Its really not needed for the graph but I wanted to show you how to do it.
 ```javascript
 let rects = bar.append('rect')